National Schism: Consequences

 The act of entering the war and the preceding events resulted in a deep political and social division in post-World War I Greece.
 The country's foremost political formations, the Venizelist Liberals and the Royalists, already involved in a long and bitter rivalry over pre-war politics, reached a state of outright hatred towards each other.
 Both parties viewed the other's actions during the First World War as politically illegitimate and treasonous.
 Constantine I, while in exile in Switzerland, continued to oppose the Greek participation in the war and to influence his supporters.

 After the end of the war, the Venizelists published a "White Bible" (Λευκή Βίβλος), an album with all the treasonous, according to their opinion, actions of the royalists.
-In 1919 took place the trial of the General Staff ("trial of the officers of GES"), regarding the surrender of Fort Rupel, the Noemvriana events, and the loan of 1915 from Germany.
+In 1919, the trial of the General Staff ("trial of the officers of GES") took place, regarding the surrender of Fort Rupel, the Noemvriana events, and the loan of 1915 from Germany.
 Many officers were convicted (including Dousmanis and Metaxas in absentia) together with as former prime minister Stefanos Skouloudis.

 On the other side, the royalists opposed the Venizelist governance since 1917 as "dictatorial".
-An assassination attempt on Venizelos took place in Paris by two royalist ex-officers after the signing of the Treaty of Sevres, in August 1920.
-The next day a Venizelist crowd in Athens, believing Venizelos was killed, attacked offices and enterprises of antivenizelists, while Ion Dragoumis was murdered.
+In August 1920, an assassination attempt on Venizelos took place in Paris by two royalist ex-officers after the signing of the Treaty of Sevres.
+The next day, a Venizelist crowd in Athens, believing Venizelos was killed, attacked offices and enterprises of antivenizelists, while Ion Dragoumis was murdered.
 Venizelos testified during the trial of the officers in France.

 During the November elections of 1920, Penelope Delta described the shouts of the pro-royalist crowd in Athens: "We don't want them!" (the new lands gained by the Treaty of Sevres) and "Long live the Koumparos!" (a nickname of Constantine).
 With the return of Constantine, most of the officers that had participated in the National Defence were dismissed from the army, or left by own (Kondylis etc.) and fled to Constantinople, where formed the "Democratic Defence", a military organization which criticized the actions of Constantine and the new royalist governments.